danipoma/OL-Connect-utility-scripts/README.md

 And there is no limitation.
 If you want to gather multiple locations through `data.extract()`, you certainly can.

-It is working just like Script-based extraction, but you get visibility of one region on as a cherry on top.
+It is working just like script-based extraction, but you get visibility of one region on as a cherry on top.
 ## Adjust record information field second time
 PlanetPress DataMapper doesn't allow you to extract twice into same field by using Extract Step.